curityio/oauth-agent-node-nextjs/README.md

 - [SPA Code Example](https://curity.io/resources/learn/token-handler-spa-example/)

 The end-to-end solution, by default, uses our [Express implementation of the OAuth Agent](https://github.com/curityio/oauth-agent-node-express).
 If you want to run it with this Next.js implementation, then a few things would have to be changed manually in the build and deployment scripts.
+In this repository, you will find a `Dockerfile` that can be used with the scripts provided in the End-to-End example.

 ## Website Documentation